SwuduSusuwu/SusuLib/posts/AlbatrossCNS.md

     Even a quantum leap in the number of electrodes per neuron, 1-1, IOW, this is the neuron that went "phoar"; wouldn't explain why it thought a sexy thought.

-Simple, you produce definitions of "sexy thoughts" through calculus, To figure out how animals form particular thoughts, just produce definitions of those thoughts through calculus, measure the output of the neurons of animals (suchas) albatross, and look for CNS patterns that produce such thoughts.
+Simple, you produce definitions of "sexy thoughts" through calculus.
+To figure out how animals form particular thoughts:
+- produce definitions of those thoughts (through calculus),
+- store the output values of the neurons of animals (suchas albatross),
+- use definitions + stored values to compute which forms of neural processes precede/produce such thoughts.

 This is the general method to figure out the purpose an animal had a particular thought.
 Less general methods do not solve for all thought patterns, but do not require electrodes or other invasive tests:

-For sex, you could look at neuroscience as a whole to deduce that most animals have a CNS that releases sex hormones whenever the animal is around other compatible animals and has enough resources to reproduce, and that the purpose is because just an animal that evolves so exists.
+For sex, you could look at neuroscience as a whole to deduce that most animals have a central nervous system which releases sex hormones whenever the animal is around other compatible animals and has enough resources (plus the proper enviromental/temporal factors) to reproduce, and that the purpose is that just an animal which evolves so exists.

     Well, I know I am bc I just had to walk to the shop to buy what I need to eat and drink today, I can reasonably assume the human shaped entities I saw doing the same, were as conscious

 For those who go "Why produce complex robots?
 Without robots, can walk to stores for food purchases, is not this enough consciousness for us?"
 Such a small barrier, with such definitions of "consciousness", all of the robots that handle purchases and deliver food to your houses already have consciousness.

-This simple food delivery robot does those things, but is not conscious.
+[This robot delivers food to your door](https://www.youtube.com/watch?v=cZTCmx6N7Xc), but is not conscious.
-This post is more about the hard problem of consciousness, such as how qualia forms, how scientists conclude that information has mass, and that complex configurations of mass produce consciousness.
-Integration theory of consciousness is part of neuroscience that was produced to figure out how complex mass has to exist as to form qualias and true consciousness.
+This post is more about the "hard problems of consciousness", such as:

+how qualia forms, how scientists conclude that information has mass, and that complex configurations of mass produce consciousness.

+Integration theory of consciousness is part of neuroscience that was produced to figure out: how complex mass has to exist as (to form qualias and true consciousness, such as in humans.)

-But if you want to go for the smallest barrier, obvious that the greatest so-called "artificial general intelligences" such as ChatGPT 4.0 are not conscious, as those can not handle food purchases, nor manage motor skills, whereas the artificial neural networks this thread describes would count as conscious, whether based on albatross or human CNS, as both would have the motor skills to walk to a store and perform purchases, and various forms of intelligences to figure out which food is good for us.
+But if you want to use the promiscuous definition of what counts as consciousness: the best so-called "artificial general intelligences" (such as _ChatGPT 4.0_) are not conscious, as those can not handle food purchases, nor manage motor skills, whereas the artificial neural networks this post discusses would count as conscious (whether based on albatross or human neural tissue):
+- both would have the motor skills to walk to a store and perform purchases,
+- plus consciousness to know out which food is good for humans.

+# Related posts
 Previous post of this series:
 [Program general purpose robots as autonomous tools through calculus.
 Possible to produce general purpose robos as autonomous tools, + close-to-human consciousness](https://swudususuwu.substack.com/p/program-general-purpose-robots-autonomous)
 [Swudu Susuwu](https://substack.com/profile/212411425-swudu-susuwu)